What are GMPs?

 The United States (U.S.) Department of Health and Human Services, Food and Drug Administration (FDA) now has jurisdiction in breweries under the Federal Food Safety Modernization Act (FSMA).
 This Act was signed into law by President Obama in 2011.
 All breweries are now subject to FDA regulation based upon the statutory requirements of the FSMA.
 The foundation for this major shift in jurisdiction from the federal government regulating breweries solely under the former Bureau of Alcohol Tobacco and Firearms (and now the Tax and Trade Bureau of the Department of Treasury, or TTB) was the Bioterrorism Act of 2002.
 FDA and TTB now share joint authority over all breweries in the U.S. that either acquire raw materials or any process equipment from across state lines or that sell finished goods across state lines.
 So if you can grow all your raw materials in your home state ,and have all your tanks and kegs fabricated in your home state, then you don’t have to worry about the additional burden of regulation derived from the FSMA.

-If you are interested in learning more about the role of the FDA and the FSMA as they relate to breweries, you can reference a presentation from the 2013 Craft Brewers Conference in the members-only content from the Brewers Association website under “Resources: Presentations: FDA Regulation of the Brewing Industry.”
+If you are interested in learning more about the role of the FDA and the FSMA as they relate to breweries, you can reference the resources in our Resource Hub under those categories.
 Additionally, the Master Brewers Association of the Americas (MBAA) has some helpful content on its website that is available to all viewers, not just MBAA members.

 This document has been created as a resource of the Brewers Association (BA) by the Quality Subcommittee of the BA Technical Committee and is intended to serve as a guide for craft breweries in implementing good manufacturing practices and to assist with FDA compliance.
 This guide is merely a tool that can aid a craft brewery in this regard, but it is not intended as a guarantee of complete compliance nor is it an FDA-sanctioned document.
 Any additional compliance requirements that are beyond the scope of this guide are the responsibility of brewery management.